 Occupational therapy is a client-centred health profession concerned with promoting health and well-being through occupation.
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
 Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement.
 (WFOT 2012)

 We provide a high quality and equitable service for the patients of Tallaght University Hospital, enabling them to achieve their optimum level of independence in their everyday activities.
 We support staff by providing an environment which fosters an ethos of lifelong learning and best practice.

-Our service reflects the values of Tallaght University Hospital which are:
+Our service reflects the values of TUH which are:

 - Respect for patient autonomy